Suffering from anxiety for no reason? Discover common causes, and how to help yourself to regain a sense of calm

 - A sudden and severe loss

 The solution: Whether it was the loss of a loved one, your job, your status, your financial security, etc - this most of all needs reassurance.
-It is totally normal for you to worry, walk around with a constant feeling of dread that at any moment there's going to be another bolt out of the blue.
-Chances are you'll notice yourself getting a little better day by day - depending much on your particular circumstances of course.
+It is totally normal for you to worry, and walk around with a constant feeling of dread that at any moment there's going to be another bolt out of the blue.
+Chances are you'll notice yourself getting a little better day by day - depending much on your particular circumstances, of course.
 Regardless, you need not worry that you've lost your mind forever.
-You are going to be okay!
+You're going to be okay!
 Nevertheless, you'll definitely benefit from following the advice further down.

 - A general build-up of stress

-The solution: This not only requires you to manage the symptoms, but also to probably make some important decisions and lifestyle changes.
+The solution: This not only requires you to manage the symptoms, but also to make some important decisions and lifestyle changes.
 It might be hard going to start with, but I know you can do it!

 - A general (poor?) state of health